King007t/dc_lgsm_interface/README.md

 	"server_name": "MyServer",		//name of the server
 	"serverpath": "/home/[user]/arkserver",	//path to LinuxGSM installation
-	"msgsec": "5",				//seconds a message from the bot will be displayed "prefix": "!",				//prefix for recognition of bot commands "token": "random_characters",		//discord bot token to connect to "channel" :"",				//can be left blank (can be added by sending the **setchannel** command into the desired channel)
+	"msgsec": "5",				//seconds a message from the bot will be displayed "locked": false,			//true or false defines if bot accepts new commands "prefix": "!",				//prefix for recognition of bot commands "token": "random_characters",		//discord bot token to connect to "channel" :"",				//can be left blank (can be added by sending the **setchannel** command into the desired channel)